Type: Tied arch

-Construction of the Sauvie Island Bridge began in early 2006 and was completed in 2008.
-This bridge serves as a gateway from outlying urban and industrial areas to the country island setting.
+The Sauvie Island Bridge serves as a gateway from outlying urban and industrial areas to the agricultural island north of Portland.
 The bridge features a main arch of weathering steel that extends above and below the deck.
-The main arch that spans the Multnomah Channel of the Columbia River is 365 feet long and 82 feet tall at its highest point.
-The arch is made up of hundreds of steel components connected by tens of thousands of bolts.

 The tied-arch bridge replaces the first bridge to the island, which was built in 1950.
 Prior to bridge construction, the only way to get to and from the island was by boat or ferry.
 The old bridge was unable to support the weight of modern trucks, which put island farms and businesses at a disadvantage.
 The new bridge has improved facilities for motor vehicles, bikes and pedestrians, as well as improved resistance to earthquakes.
 By ensuring that island businesses can carry full loads, the bridge helps preserve Sauvie Island’s agriculture and rural way of life for generations to come.